 Corticeira Amorim's Articles of Association allow electronic voting, provided that there are adequate technical resources available to enable checking the validity of electronic votes and ensuring their data integrity and confidentiality.
 Votes sent by electronic means must be received by the Company by the third business day prior to the General Meeting.
 The Chairman of the General Meeting must check prior to the convening of the General Meeting, the existence of technical means and communication to ensure the safety and reliability of the votes cast.
-If the Chairman of the Presiding Board decides that the technical requirements for voting by electronic means are met, such information shall be included in the Notice calling the meeting - which was not observed in 2017.
+If the Chairman of the Board of the General Meeting decides that the technical requirements for voting by electronic means are met, such information shall be included in the Notice calling the meeting.
+Such requirements were not met in 2018.
 Votes sent by electronic means are equivalent to negative votes for proposals submitted after the date on which such votes were cast.
 The presence of the shareholder at the General Meeting revokes the vote it may have sent by mail or by electronic means.

-Postal ballot forms are available from Corticeira Amorim's registered $\,$ office (Rua de Meladas, no. 380 - 4536-902 Mozelos - Portugal) and from the Company's website (www.corticeiraamorim.com).
+Postal ballot forms are available from Corticeira Amorim's registered office (Rua de Meladas, no. 380 - 4536-902 Mozelos - Portugal) and from the Company's website (www.corticeiraamorim.com).
 At the request of a shareholder, such postal ballot forms may be provided by e-mail.